-Representation of numerous financial institutions, other financial services companies and individuals in more than 20 CFPB investigations and enforcement matters concerning marketing, lending, collections, credit reporting, and servicing practices across every consumer finance asset class, including, mortgages, credit cards, auto loans, student loans, manufactured home loans, personal loans, as well as payment systems and other services.
+Representation of numerous financial institutions, other financial services companies and individuals in more than 20 CFPB investigations and enforcement matters concerning marketing, lending, collections, credit reporting, and servicing practices across every consumer finance asset class, including, systems and mortgages, credit cards, auto loans, student loans, manufactured home loans, personal loans, as well as payment other services.
 Aside from one matter involving the alleged marketing and sales practices of a major credit card issuer, which was resolved successfully by consent order, these matters have been closed with no action or, in certain cases, resolved privately on favorable terms.

 Representation of several financial institutions in connection with efforts to comply with CFPB Consent Orders.